 [Updated reference to Senior Vice Provost–12/1/22; no additional change to OP]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to clearly articulate grading procedures.

-REVIEW: This OP will be reviewed in March of even-numbered years by the Senior Vice Provost with substantive revisions presented to the Provost/Senior Vice President.
+REVIEW: This OP will be reviewed in March of even-numbered years by the Vice Provost for Academic Innovation and Student Success with substantive revisions presented to the Provost and Senior Vice President.

 1. Grades and their Interpretations

 The instructor of record determines all grades for a course.
 The method of determining the grade will be included in the course syllabus presented to the students at the beginning of the semester.
 The grades used with their interpretations are: A = Excellent; B = Good; C = Average; D = Inferior (passing, but not necessarily satisfying degree requirements); F = Failure; P = Passing; PR = In Progress; I = Incomplete; and W = Withdrawal.
 The letter R designates a course repeated to remove an I for undergraduate courses only.
 The grades of CR (credit) and NC (no credit) are given in certain instances.